chriswebb09/chriswebb09.github.io/_posts/2017-04-18-monitoring-download-progress-swift.md

 {% endhighlight %}

+This isn't the whole story.
 A lot the magic that makes this work is provided by Apple and happens under the hood, it's a higher-level abstraction of how iOS deals with networking tasks.

 ### Getting Started